lightlace/cpp-docs.de-de/docs/mfc/reference/cdockablepaneadapter-class.md

 ### <a name="parameters"></a>Parameter

 *pWnd*<br/>
-[in] Ein Zeiger auf das Fenster für den Bereich-Adapter zum umschließen.
+in Ein Zeiger auf das Fenster, in dem der Bereichs Adapter umschlossen werden soll.

 ### <a name="return-value"></a>Rückgabewert